← Back to Liqd

 Why doesn't Liqd handle vehicles?

-Cars, trucks, and motorcycles have their own well-developed valuation tools (Kelley Blue Book, Edmunds, Carfax) that account for things Liqd doesn't — mileage, accident history, location, trim level.
+Cars, trucks, and motorcycles have their own well-developed valuation tools (Kelley Blue Book, Edmunds, Carfax) that account for things Liqd doesn't capture (mileage, accident history, location, trim level).
 Rather than give you a misleading number, Liqd points you to those when you scan a vehicle.